Skip to content

 1. Verbal opt-in example

-TCR and other third-party entities that review 10DLC registrations typically want to see the typical conversations that happen when a customer opts in with your business, like in the following example:
+TCR and other third-party entities that review 10DLC registrations typically want to see the kinds of conversations that happen when a customer opts in with your business, like in the following example:

 Customer service rep: “If it would be helpful, [business] can send SMS messages providing real-time updates on the status of your ticket.
 If you’re interested, say YES, and I’ll send a confirmation text.”